carriercomm/daydream-2/README.md

 ### Dependencies

 #### Bundled libraries
-Libraries bundled along with binaries for Windows, available in the *deps* directory of the source tree.
+Libraries bundled along with binaries for Windows (MSVC12 & mingw-w64), available in the *deps* directory of the source tree.

 | Project                                                       | Version      | License                                                                                                                                                                            |
 | ------------------------------------------------------------- | ------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |